pranav-js670/Nexx-SaaS-product/README.md

 npm run dev
 ```

-5. Open ```bash http://localhost:3000 ``` to view the application.
+5. Open http://localhost:3000 to view the application.

 ## Usage

 1. After setting up the platform, log in to manage feedback, view analytics, and customize the feedback widget.

-2. Embed the web component from the Nexx Web Component ```bash https://github.com/pranav-js670/Nexx-Web-Component.git ``` repository into your website to start collecting feedback.
+2. Embed the web component from the Nexx Web Component repository into your website to start collecting feedback.

 ### License